-A ticket will be closed and the Client is informed when: (a) the Fault is resolved; (b) no response is received from the Client Administrator to a request from Support for additional information required in order to fix the Fault; or, (c) written confirmation from Client regarding closure of an unresolved ticket.
+A ticket will be closed and the Customer is informed when: (a) the Fault is resolved; (b) no response is received from the Customer Administrator to a request from Support for additional information required in order to fix the Fault; or, (c) written confirmation from Customer regarding closure of an unresolved ticket.

-Notice will be sent to the Client Administrator via the Ticket, or by contact through the Customer Success Team, if applicable.
+Notice will be sent to the Customer Administrator via the Ticket.

 3.1 Service Availability